IzidorM/fw_cli/README.md

 ## Unit Tests

-Unit tests are available in the `unit_test` folder.
+Unit tests are available in the unit_test folder.
 Before running them, update the path to Unity in the Makefile.
-The tests should execute smoothly on any Linux system with GCC installed.
+Unit tests should compile and run on any Linux system with GCC, make and ruby (dependency of Unity) installed.